glamstack/okta-sdk/README.md

 The URL of your Okta instance (ex. `https://mycompany.okta.com`) and API Token is specified in `config/glamstack-okta.php` using variables inherited from your `.env` file.

-The `config/glamstack-okta.php` configuration file is able to be overridden by passing in an array to the `connection_config` parameter during initialization of the SDK.
-See [Required Connection Configuration Parameters](#required-connection-configuration-parameters)
+If your connection configuration is stored in your database and needs to be provided dynamically, the `config/glamstack-okta.php` configuration file can be overridden by passing in an array to the `connection_config` parameter during initialization of the SDK.
+See [Dynamic Variable Connection per API Call](#dynamic-variable-connection-per-api-call) to learn more.

 The package is not intended to provide functions for every endpoint in the Okta API.